-The Best Self Care Tips for Quarantine Days and Every Day with Morgan Marie Jones
+The Best Self Care Tips for Stressful Days and Every Day with Morgan Marie Jones

 With so much anxiety and stress surrounding us right now, it can be easy to let our self-care routines get put on the back-burner.
 This pandemic, and forced time at home, has shaken up our lives and made everyone feel out of control, and out of themselves.
 While it can be hard to prioritize taking care of yourself when there are so many seemingly-more-important tasks to check off your to-do list, self-care is an extremely vital piece of stress management, and coming out of every day with a more positive outlook and a healthier body and mind.